cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 # Advanced queries

 Every endpoint on Search API supports various URL parameters for the most common filters.
-However these URL parameters have certain limitations, for example grouping and custom boolean operators are not possible.
+However, these URL parameters have certain limitations, for example grouping and custom boolean operators are not possible.

 With advanced queries you can make more complex queries using boolean operators, keywords and/or specific field values, and grouping.